oppia/oppia-web-developer-docs/GHC-Open-Source-Day.md

 ### Project 6: Allow translators to see the changes made in content by editor
 **Context**

-All lessons in Oppia aim to have audio content as well.
-These audio files are translated in multiple languages by translators.
-Currently, when an editor marks audio to "needs update" state, then the translators get informed about this through a warning icon but they never realize what exact changes are made.
+All lessons in Oppia aim to have audio subtitles for learners who do not have a good command of English.
+These audio files are translated to multiple languages by translators.
+Currently, when a lesson creator marks an audio file as "needing update", the translators get informed about this through a warning icon, but it's not easy for them to figure out what changes the lesson creator has made.
 We would like to develop this functionality for the translators.
 For this, we would have to design and implement a UI which helps translators identify where the change was made and what the change was.
 [[Issue tracker link](https://github.com/oppia/oppia/issues/5571)]

 **Deliverables**